Accessible Methods to Hide CSS Elements - A Developer's Guide

 2. visibility: hidden;

-- Effect: Hides the element but retains its space in the layout.
+- Hides the element but preserves layout space.

 - Screen Readers: Cannot read it.